BBOXX/slate/source/includes/_update_software.md

 ## `/products/<imei>/update_software`

-> A `PUT` request to this endpoint with set the unit to upgrade to the specified software when it next connects to the system.
+> A `PUT` request to this endpoint will set the unit to upgrade to the specified software when it next connects to the system.

 ```python
     url = "http://smartapi.bboxx.co.uk/v1/products/000000000000/update_software"